JoanaPNeto/JoanaPNeto.github.io/_pages/publications.md

 ### Ultra Dense Extracellular Survey

 CMOS technology allows the fabrication of electrodes with sub-cellular dimensions, smaller than a neuron’s soma (< 10 µm).
 How small and closely-packed must one make extracellular electrodes?
 Does the optimal size and density of electrodes depend on the brain region recorded?
-To help address these questions, we collected a survey of recordings from different brain areas using an ultra-high density array of small extracellular electrodes (5 micron electrodes packed into a 17x15 array).
+To help address these questions, we collected a survey of recordings from different brain areas using an ultra-high density array of small extracellular electrodes (5 µm electrodes packed into a 17x15 array).
 The survey data is available [here](https://www.kampff-lab.org/ultra-dense-survey) or [here](https://crcns.org/data-sets/methods)

 ### Validating electrodes